kratores85/emw/README.md

 I highly recommend using [BethINI](https://www.nexusmods.com/skyrimspecialedition/mods/4875) which is included in this Modlist (can be found in `MO2/tools/BethINI`).
 I recommend tweaking the `Detail` section for more FPS:

 - `Shadow Resolution`: Very big one.
 A good balance is `2048` which is the borderline between high FPS drainage and garbage looking shadows.
 - `Ambient Occlusion`: Highly recommended to leave this at `None`.
-The ENB this Modlist comes with, uses the ENB SAO which is 10x better and performance friendly than base game SAO.
+The ENB this Modlist comes with, uses the ENB SAO which is 10x better than base game SAO.
 - `Detailed Draw Distance`: Maybe try `2000` instead of `2800` but you won't notice a lot of FPS gain (maybe 1-3)
 - `Remove Shadows`: If you really struggle, use this.
 This will disable all Shadows (not recommended)